mncrowe/QGDipoles.jl/README.md

 ### Editing

 The source files are stored in `src/`.
 It is recommended to open Julia with the `QGDipoles` project active by running `julia --project=.` from the root directory.
-Be careful not to add unnecessary packages to `Project.toml`.
+Be careful not to add unnecessary packages to `Project.toml` and do not push a `Project.toml` file which contains `QGDipoles.jl` as a dependency.

+We use `Documenter.jl` for creating the package documentation and `JuliaFormatter.jl` for consistent code formatting.
+These packages should NOT be added to the package dependencies of `QGDipoles.jl` and we recommend adding them to your base environment so they are available from any active environment.

 ### Formatting